Last Updated on October 28, 2023 by Electricalvolt

-The dissolved gas analysis test of transformer oil is a tool to detect gases dissolved in the oil for diagnostics to detect incipient faults.
+The dissolved gas analysis (DGA) test of transformer oil is a tool to detect dissolved gases in the oil for diagnostics to detect incipient faults.
 In other words, Dissolved Gas Analysis(DGA) is the study of dissolved gases in the transformer oil to examine the insulation condition of the transformer.
 This test is a kind of laboratory test of transformer oil samples.
 Online DGA tests can also be done through portable online DGA test machines.

 The gases evolve during fault and get dissolved in the transformer oil.
 In Dissolved Gas Analysis of transformer oil or DGA analysis of transformer oil, the gases dissolved in the transformer oil are extracted from oil, and the amount of gas in the oil is analyzed.